MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/new-teams-desktop-admin.md

 ## What features are available?

 While all major areas will be available at the initial release of new Teams, it won't have the full functionality of classic Teams.
-We are working hard to continually add features.
+We're working hard to continually add features.
 [Learn more about when features will be available](/microsoft-365/roadmap?rtc=1&filters=&searchterms=%22new%2CTeams%22)

 ## What features are changing?